FAQs – Texas Adjuster License

 Even though this isn’t rocket science, we know you still have questions.
 We have addressed 42 FAQs on this page.

 FAQs # 1.
-How do I apply for a Texas Adjuster License?
+How do I obtain a Texas Adjuster License?

-Your first step in getting your Claims Adjuster License is to complete either the “All Lines” or “Property & Casualty” Adjuster Pre-Licensing Course, you will be mailed your Completion Certification.
+Your first step in getting your Claims Adjuster License is to complete either the “All Lines“ or “Property & Casualty” Adjuster Pre-Licensing Course.
+You will then be mailed your Completion Certification.
 Once you‘ve received it, make a copy and do the following:

 Submit to Texas Department of Insurance: